Morenazi: Arguments in favor of Nazism among non-whites

-People labeled as morenazis have argued that they sympathize with Nazism because of their "defense" of traditionalism, homeland, political historical revisionism and anti-Zionism.
+People labeled as morenazis have argued that they sympathize with Nazism because of their "defense" of traditionalism, homeland, historical negationism and antisemitism.
 In addition to their xenophobic discourse, it has been recorded that morenazi groups, also show homophobia, transphobia and anti-communism, so that for some they are part of the extreme right.

+In the early 20th century, Black separatist and Pan-Africanist leader Marcus Garvey met with leaders of the Ku Klux Klan, describing them as having more "honesty of purpose towards the Negro" than the NAACP.
+During a trial for mail fraud, Garvey expressed antisemitic views towards the judge and district attorney, calling them "damned dirty Jews".

 On December 1, 2022, American rapper Kanye West praised Adolf Hitler on InfoWars, saying "every human being has something of value that they brought to the table, especially Hitler", "I love Jewish people but I also love Nazis", "There's a lot of things that I love about Hitler; a lot of things", "I like Hitler", and "I am a Nazi".

 In September 2024 during the 2024 North Carolina gubernatorial election, CNN reported that Republican lieutenant governor of North Carolina Mark Robinson used antisemitic slurs on pornographic forums from 2008–2012.
 In those posts, Robinson identified as a "Black Nazi" and voiced support for Adolf Hitler.

 In October 2024 during the 2024 United States Senate election in Minnesota, one of Royce White's tweets from 2022 began circulating, in which he opined that "The bad guys won World War II.
 There were no 'good guys' in that war.
 The controlling interests had a jump ball.
 If you look closely, you see the link between liberalism and communism in the Allied forces.
 Remember what Gen[eral] Patton said and why they capped him."
 White was referencing conspiracy theories regarding the death of George Patton.
 When asked about the tweet, White told Newsweek: "By 'bad guys,' I mean those who benefited from World War II without fighting in it—people who funded the wars, gained political power or institutional prominence," he said.
 "I'm talking about entities like the United Nations, which I'm not the first to criticize, and organizations like the [International Monetary Fund] and the World Bank.
 The crony capitalism that spread globally after the war—yes, they won World War II."

 When confronted with social media scrutiny, some of these same morenazis have backtracked on their incongruous ideas, disbanded, and expressed that they will engage in self-reflection to correct their errors.